-- 8.3 Discretionary Rural Rate Relief is open to any type of business within a classified rural settlement that satisfies the following criteria: - It is within the boundaries of a qualifying rural settlement; - It has a rateable value of less than £16,500; - It is a qualifying food shop, general store, Post Office, sole public house or sole petrol station already in receipt of mandatory relief of 50%; - The property is used for purposes which are of benefit to the local community; - It is reasonable for the Council to grant relief, with regard to the interests of residents and Council Tax payers - 8.4 As a guide, to be eligible for Discretionary Rural Rate Relief, an organisation must not have enough financial resources available in unrestricted funds (i.e. resources which are not being held for specific purposes) to continue to operate for more than 12 months, nor should it have sufficient financial resources in unrestricted reserves to continue to operate for more than 12 months, unless a business plan exists detailing how these additional reserves are to be used to benefit the local community.
+- 8.3 Discretionary Rural Rate Relief is open to any type of business within a classified rural settlement that satisfies the following criteria: - It is within the boundaries of a qualifying rural settlement; - It has a rateable value of less than £16,500; - The property is used for purposes which are of benefit to the local community; - It is reasonable for the Council to grant relief, with regard to the interests of residents and Council Tax payers

+8.4 As a guide, to be eligible for Discretionary Rural Rate Relief, an organisation must not have enough financial resources available in unrestricted funds (i.e. resources which are not being held for specific purposes) to continue to operate for more than 12 months, nor should it have sufficient financial resources in unrestricted reserves to continue to operate for more than 12 months, unless a business plan exists detailing how these additional reserves are to be used to benefit the local community.